SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/recaptcha.md

 ## Step-by-Step Guide

 ## The Issue:
-Your event tickets/paces are being "taken" by bots.
+Your event registrations are being "taken" by bots.

 ## The Resolution:
 Add Goolgle reCAPTCHA to your event registration page to ensure the people signing up for your event are **actual people** and not bots.